ifnatsuka/nextjs-zh-docs-fork/pages/docs/advanced-features/using-mdx.zh.md

 # My MDX Page with a Layout

-This is a list in markdown:
+This is a list in Markdown:

 - One
 - Two